 Enforcement of Workplace Standards • Immigrants and Work • Unions and Labor Law • Wage and Hour Protections

-Most recently, Charlotte served as a staff attorney and developed the Latino Outreach Project for the First Shift Justice Project in Washington, D.C.
+Prior to joining NELP, Charlotte served as a staff attorney and developed the Latino Outreach Project for the First Shift Justice Project in Washington, D.C.
 In that role, she worked with community organizations serving the Spanish-speaking community, provided training and assistance to medical providers and social service staff on workplace issues relating to pregnancy, and provided legal advice and representation to low-wage, Spanish-speaking workers on issues of pregnancy and discrimination and other pregnancy-related issues.

 Charlotte previously completed a Skadden fellowship and served as a project attorney at the Legal Aid Society – Employment Law Center in San Francisco.
 There, she represented workers in labor and employment claims and served as counsel to the California Domestic Workers Coalition, advocating for domestic workers’ rights, drafting legislation and lobbying for its passage.
 She was ultimately honored by the Coalition for her contributions when the Bill of Rights was passed into law.